backbonzo/GameSaver/README.md

 ### Installation Web App
 <br />
-Go to [this README](prototype/web-app/README.md) for instructions on how to install the client and server application.
+Go to this[Readme](prototype/web-app/README.md) for instructions on how to install the client and server application.
 <!--
 1. Clone the repo if already not done so.
    ```sh